-U.S. exports of consumer-oriented food products to Saudi Arabia increased nearly 11 percent in 2019 and that trend should remain steady in 2020 despite the negative effects of COVID-19.
-In 2020, Post anticipates U.S. exports of consumer-oriented products will top out near the \$588 million level from 2019 as a result of more online grocery store apps entering the marketplace.
+U.S. exports of consumer-oriented food products to Saudi Arabia increased nearly 11 percent in 2020 and that trend should remain steady in 2021 despite the negative effects of COVID-19.
+Post anticipates U.S. exports of consumer-oriented products will top out near \$595 million as a result of more online grocery store apps entering the marketplace.